joedvorak/Current-Monitor/README.md

 ## Programming Code
 See this repository for the Arduino Code.
+All of our code can be found [here](https://raw.githubusercontent.com/radcory15/Current-Monitor/master/1OURPROJECT.ino).
-This code reads the temperature sensor on the OneWire interface and converts it to Fahrenheit and Celsius
+This code retireves the data that the current sensor is measuring and transmits it to a monitroing website.
 ```/*
   WriteVoltage